YSSF8/Task-Craft/README.md

 # Task Craft

 Task Craft is a desktop application built with Electron.
 It's designed to help you manage your tasks efficiently.
+Task Craft is made to be fast and efficient, allowing you to streamline your task management process effortlessly.

 ## Features